nebulab/cangaroo/README.md

 # Cangaroo

 Cangaroo helps developers integrating their apps with any service.
-It is a Rails Engine that can be installed on any Rails application.
-It is used as a connection hub from one or multiple applications and external services.
+It is a Rails Engine that can be installed on any Rails application and is used as a connection hub from one or multiple applications and external services.

 [TODO] add self-explanatory image here.

-#### Why use Cangaroo?
+#### When/Why you should use Cangaroo?

 Cangaroo allows to move the logic related to external services connection and syncronization between multiple applications.